Community Resources Serving Immigrant and Refugee Families

 - Fact sheets on mental health topics in many different languages.

-- Services for Newcomers to Canada (Service Canada): Access to a wide range of government programs and services for newcomers, with select information available in foreign languages.
+- Services for new immigrants (Service Canada): Access to a wide range of government programs and services for newcomers, with select information available in foreign languages.

 - YMCA / YWCA: Many Ys serve newcomers, but specific services vary widely across Canada.
 Search for a local branch and check individual websites for regional resources.